Cowboy-Shuai/MT-Document-Provider-Injector/README.md

 ## Project build by
 - AIDE(Developing projects on Android)
 ## Special thanks to
-- @L-JINBIN for providing all such great projects.
+- [L-JinBin](https://github.com/L-JINBIN) for providing all such great projects.
 Without him i think, Iam not in this field 😂.
 But i am sorry 🙏
 - [Timscriptov](https://github.com/timscriptov) for modifying both [pxb-axml](https://github.com/timscriptov/axmlparser) and [bin-zip](https://github.com/timscriptov/apkparser)
 - [ChatGPT](https://chatgpt.com) for helping me to add comments in the code for better understanding ☺️